 It’s also a good idea, when it comes to important details, to have your attorney check for things like easements and encumbrances for such things as power lines and roads.
 Again, your local agent can provide some valuable assistance here.

 5. The Right Agent is a Must

-With respect to buying homes with acreage in Shoreline, you should also know that having the right real estate agent is paramount.
+With respect to buying homes with acreage in Seattle, you should also know that having the right real estate agent is paramount.
 Ideally, your agent will be one who specializes in such properties, has plenty of experience in this area, and has a demonstrated track record.